OpenPTrack/open_ptrack/README.md

 http://openptrack.org/

-Browse the [wiki](https://github.com/OpenPTrack/open_ptrack/wiki) for installation instructions.
+Please see the [wiki](https://github.com/OpenPTrack/open_ptrack/wiki) for installation instructions.

 OpenPTrack is an open source project launched in 2013 to create a scalable, multi-camera solution for person tracking.
 It enables many people to be tracked over large areas in real time.It is designed for applications in education, arts, and culture.